 The more advanced ones also come with built-in GPS for more precise measuring of distance.
 If your primary activity is walking, hiking or running, pretty much any brand will do.
 Not so if you get most of your activity by cycling, working an elliptical, walking on a treadmill, swimming or mountain climbing.
 Be sure to select a tracker that can capture data for the specific activity or sport you do most.

-Sleep tracking is also becoming a common feature.
-Sleep plays a vital role in good health and well-being throughout your life.
+Sleep tracking is also a common feature.
+Overnight rest plays a vital role in good health and well-being throughout your life.
 Wearables vary greatly in terms of information they provide, ranging from simply monitoring total time to providing details on various stages of sleep such as light, deep and REM sleep.
+Also, not all will track your daily naps.
+Fitbit, for example will, Garmin won’t.
 Many devices also have silent alarms that vibrate to wake you up without disturbing your partner.

 Essential reading: Best devices for advanced sleep monitoring

 Beyond these fairly standard metrics, some fitness trackers can keep tabs on a number of other things.
-This includes your heart rate, body temperature, galvanic skin response and UV exposure.
-The Vivosmart 4, for example and Versa 2, can measure your blood oxygen levels.
+This includes your heart rate, body temperature, galvanic skin response and blood oxygen levels.
 For the most part, the more tracking features you are after, the more you will pay for your device.

 There are also activity trackers that do not include many sensors, but offer coaching.
 Moov Now, for example, actively monitors your activity and advises you in real time how to get the most from your workout.
 Meaningful analysis of our vitals data is the future.